How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Modern dashboards need to work everywhere your users are: desktop browsers, tablets, and mobile devices.
 This means responsive design that adapts to different screen sizes and native mobile apps that provide the best mobile experience.

-Build native iOS and Android apps alongside your web dashboard from the same Bubble editor.
+If you need a native mobile experience, you can build iOS and Android apps alongside your web dashboard from the same Bubble editor.
 They share the same database, workflows, and backend.
 Bubble’s native mobile apps run on React Native, enabling cross-platform development from a single codebase.
+Note that native mobile is currently in beta, so test thoroughly before publishing.

 Embed dashboards in existing apps